ultrabug/py3status/doc/README.md

 __safe_format(format_string, param_dict)__

 Perform a safe formatting of a string.
 Using format fails if the format string contains placeholders which are missing.
 Since these can be set by the user it is possible that they add unsupported items.
-This function will escape missing placemolders so that modules do not crash hard.
+This function will escape missing placeholders so that modules do not crash hard.

 __check_commands(cmd_list)__

-Checks to see if commands in list are available using `which`.
+Checks to see if the shell commands in list are available using `which`.
 Returns the first available command.

 __play_sound(sound_file)__

-Plays sound_file if possible.  requires `paplay` or `play`
+Plays sound_file if possible.
+Requires `paplay` or `play`.

 __stop_sound()__